White House Initiative on Asian Americans, Native Hawaiians, and Pacific Islanders: Executive director and commission

-On November 13, 2017, Holly Ham was appointed as Executive Director of the Initiative.
+On November 13, 2017, Holly Ham was appointed as executive director of the Initiative.
 Prior to this appointment, Ham served as Assistant Secretary for Management at the U.S. Department of Education, also in the Trump Administration.

-On December 17, 2019, the Department of Commerce confirmed that Tina Wei Smith, a former Department of Labor appointee, would replace Ham as Executive Director.
+On December 17, 2019, the Department of Commerce confirmed that Tina Wei Smith, a Former Department of Labor appointee, would replace Ham as executive director.

+Ms. Smith was a former graduate of the University of Illinois and a key advisor of then Secretary of Labor Elaine Chao.

 On January 27, 2020, Vice President Mike Pence swore in 13 members of the President's Advisory Commission on Asian Americans and Pacific Islanders including Paul S. Hsu, Congresswoman Amata C. Radewagen, Herman Martir, Governor Eddie Calvo, Doris Flores Brooks, Grace Y. Lee, Prem Parameswaran, Michelle P. Steel, Chiling Tong, Jennifer Carnahan, George Leing, Jan-Ie Low, and Keiko Orrall.

 Publications

 The FY 2016-2017 federal Agency Plans incorporating a strategic outline for addressing AAPI needs are publicly available on the Initiative website.

 The Initiative also highlights the yearly progress federal departments and agencies have made in attaining agency plan benchmarks and goals.
 It has also released a report of its own accomplishments over the past four years.

 In September 2011, the Initiative produced a Guide to Federal Agency Resources.

 In May 2014, the Initiative published the Report from the President's Advisory Commission on Asian Americans and Pacific Islanders titled "Building the American Mosaic."
 The report communicates the current role of commissioners and also offers recommendations to federal departments and agencies in building a stronger federal infrastructure for AAPIs.

-As of May 2021, the Initiative has compiled several resources for AAPI and NH communities on its website.
+In May 2021, the Initiative compiled several resources for AAPI and NH communities on its website.

+In January 2025, the Initiative published "Rising Together," its final report to the President outlining the impacts of the Initiative's work and updates from 29 federal agencies.
+The report also included the President's Advisory Commission's final report, "Amplify Our Voice to Advance Equity Now," which contains 86 recommendations.